Tag

 Your CPU can take quite a beating if you’re using old drivers or unoptimized software.
 Sometimes, fixing high CPU usage may be as easy as simply updating your drivers.

 In this step, try to update all of your drivers.
 This includes motherboard drivers, GPU drivers, audio drivers, and more.
-Check out our dedicated guides on updating all of your drivers and updating your if you’d like a step-by-step tutorial on how to do this.
+Check out our dedicated guides on updating all of your drivers and updating your graphics card drivers if you’d like a step-by-step tutorial on how to do this.

 A word of warning: Do not use third-party software for updating drivers.
 A lot of the commonly advertised software on the internet may be dangerous to your computer.
 Whether it’s out-right malware or it simply downloads all the wrong things, you don’t want to deal with that.
 It’s best to learn how to update your drivers yourself and rely on secure methods of doing so.